CprE308/lectures/lecture9/lecture9.md

 ```

 ## Threads
- - Multiple threads in the same address space
+> - Multiple threads in the same address space
-    - Each thread has its own stack, registers, program counter
+>    - Each thread has its own stack, registers, program counter
- - All threads within a process share the same text (code) and data segment
+>  - All threads within a process share the same text (code) and data segment

 ## Process vs Threads
- - Creating a new thread 100 times chaper than creating a new process
+ - Creating a new thread 100 times cheaper than creating a new process
  - Switching between two threads also chaper
  - Thread = "Lightweight process"